 Onboarding:

-Upon opening the assessment you’ll work through a short onboarding journey where there will be an opportunity to take part in a practice task, a reminder about declaring any reasonable adjustments you may need, and some useful advice to take a look at before you begin.
+Upon opening the assessment you’ll work through a short onboarding journey where there will be an opportunity to take part in a practice task, information about reasonable adjustments, and some useful advice to take a look at before you begin.
 It’s very important that you read all this information carefully as it is there to help set you up for success!

 The Assessment: